Shenzhen Bao'an International Airport

-It is one of the three largest airport hubs serving the Pearl River Delta, alongside Hong Kong International Airport and Guangzhou Baiyun International Airport.
-The airport also has direct ferry routes to Hong Kong International Airport, where passengers can transit without going through immigration and custom checks, akin to transit between two flights.
+It is one of the three largest airports serving the Pearl River Delta, alongside Hong Kong International Airport and Guangzhou Baiyun International Airport.
+The airport has direct ferry routes to Hong Kong International Airport, where passengers can transit without going through immigration and custom checks.

 History

 The airport was opened on 12 October 1991.
 It occupies an area of 10.8 km2.
 Its first runway is 3400 m long and 45 m wide, and it has 53 parking spaces on its apron.

-Shenzhen airport handled 49,348,950 passengers in 2018, according to Civil Aviation Administration of China, making it the fifth busiest in mainland China.
-The airport was also China's fourth busiest and world's 24th busiest airport in terms of cargo traffic, registering 1,218,502.2 tonnes of freight in 2018.
+Shenzhen airport handled 52,734,934 passengers in 2023, according to Civil Aviation Administration of China, making it the fourth-busiest airport in mainland China.
+The airport was also the world's twenty-fourth busiest and the twentieth-busiest airport in terms of cargo traffic, registering 1,600,347.7 tonnes of freight in 2023.
 In terms of passenger movements, Shenzhen airport was the 5th busiest airport in China in 2018.
 Air China launched the first intercontinental air route out of Shenzhen, to Frankfurt Airport, Germany, on 21 May 2016.